CDS-Macau/CDS-Macau.github.io/content/authors/Zhirong Qian/_index.md

   -

 # Is this the primary user of the site?
-superuser: true
+superuser: false
 ---

-I am currently a Chair Professor in the Department of Computer and Information Science and serve as the Dean of the Faculty of Science and Technology at the University of Macau.
+I am currently pursuing my PhD at the University of Macau, fortunately supervised by Prof. Chengzhong Xu and Prof. Huanle Xu.
+My research primarily centers on ML systems, with a particular focus on systems for LLMs.